Mita57/StreaMOOR/README.md

 We want to build a streaming platform, that will be useful for everyone, not only for gaming.
 Though we intend to keep our content level high, so don't expect any periscope-level questionable stuff.
-All that will be streamed on this platform shall be of high quality, interesting and you probably won't get banned for it, unless you go too far of course.
+All that will be streamed on this platform shall be of high quality, interesting and you probably won't get banned for it, unless you went too far of course.
 ![stuff](https://raw.githubusercontent.com/Mita57/learning_stuff_myself/master/Java/Coolthing/src/thingsToDo.jpg)

 # In Moor we trust
-Our Philosophy is based on ideas of the greatest creator of all times - Pavel Clementyevich Moor, who created such things as Universe, Python and alcohol.
+Our Philosophy is based on ideas of the greatest creator of all times - Pavel Clementyevich Moor, who created such things as Universe, Python and Alcohol.
 This things are also three wales of our code
    <li> Universe is mostly dark and empty, so are our repos</li>
    <li> We follow python's zen, when we are not drunk</li>
    <li> We are always drunk</li>